Skip to main content

 Igor Haritanovich / Pexels

-So maybe at those prices, K-Cups may be off the table for you.
+So maybe K-Cups may be off the table for you at those prices.
 That still doesn’t mean that a Keurig isn’t the right machine for you.
 There are a number of reusable inserts designed to work in the Keurig.
-You just fill them with your favorite coffee and go.
+You fill them with your favorite coffee and go.
 These are available on Amazon from about $1.50 per insert and up.

-Using these inserts means a bit more dumping and scooping of grounds, but it will save you a lot of money in the long run.
+Using these inserts means dumping and scooping grounds a bit more, but it will save you a lot of money in the long run.
 Keurig also makes great carafe-style coffee makers.
-Whether you prefer single-cup, carafe brewers, or a combination of both will determine the coffee maker options available to you.
+Whether you prefer single-cup or carafe brewers, or a combination of both will determine your coffee maker options.

 Weiner dog with a coffee mug

-On the other hand, if “coffee is coffee” to you, some basic yet highly rated coffee makers are out there for under $30.
+On the other hand, if “coffee is coffee” to you, some primary yet highly rated coffee makers are out there for under $30.

-After asking all the right questions, we’ve determined that when it comes to the machine itself, owning a regular coffee machine is no cheaper or more expensive than a Keurig.
+After asking all the right questions, we’ve determined that when it comes to the machine itself, owning a regular coffee machine isn’t more affordable or expensive than a Keurig.
 The true cost lies in the K-Cups and will translate into more money regardless of how much coffee you drink.
 When you buy pods, you’re paying extra for convenience.
 If that’s important to you, there’s nothing wrong with spending the extra money.

-However, if that’s the route you choose, we don’t recommend trying to save a few extra bucks up front on a knock-off coffee maker that’s K-Cup compatible.
+However, if that’s your chosen route, we don’t recommend saving a few extra bucks up front on a knock-off coffee maker that’s K-Cup compatible.
 In the end, the money saved isn’t worth the unreliability.

 Woman drinking coffee from a Keurig

 Now that we’ve let you know the basic cost of Keurig coffee makers vs. standard coffee machines, let’s have a little fun.
-Say you’ve gone the Keurig route, but you’ve got someone you really want to impress, and those “Donut Shop Breakfast Blend” pods aren’t going to do it.
-What are some of the more high-end (and high-priced) pods available?
-Check these out:
+Say you’ve gone the Keurig route, but you’ve got someone you really want to impress, and those “donut shop breakfast blend” pods aren’t going to do it.
+What are some of the more high-end, ultra-quality (and high-priced) K-Cup pods available?
+Check these out.

 Nate Swanner